Updated FAQs January 4, 2020

 Per government guidelines, we are limited in the number of people who can be in the Library at any one time.
 In order to allow as many visitors access to the building as possible, we are providing quick services such as:

-- One visit per day, two hour maximum
+- One visit per day, one hour maximum

 - Grab and go browsing of items

 - One hour of computer use